Ankr-network/ankr-docs/pages/staking/liquid-staking/matic/faq.md

 ankrMATIC (ex-aMATICc) is a reward-bearing token, meaning its quantity stays the same from the moment of staking.
-Instead, it appreciates in value, as the redemption ratio of 1 ankrAVAX to 1 AVAX grows because of reward accumulation.
+Instead, it appreciates in value in relation to MATIC, so the redemption price of 1 ankrMATIC will grow over time because of reward accumulation.

 ### How soon after staking will I begin to receive rewards?